casper-network/docs-archive/theory/abstract-consensus.rst

 It may be not immediately obvious how equivocations are possible in the context of the estimator, which forces us to pick certain values.
 It is worth noticing that:

 1. The essence of an equivocation is not voting for different consensus values but behaving in a “schizophrenic” way by pretending that “I have not seen my previous message”.
-2. Estimator returns a set, not a single value.
+2. An Estimator returns a set, not a single value.
 When this set has size >0, it leaves some extra freedom.
 3. Even if the size of the set returned by the estimator is actually 1, there is always a possibility to cast an empty vote.
 Voting for empty vs voting for a value is a freedom.
-4. Validator does not have to reveal all messages actually received.
+4. A Validator does not have to reveal all messages actually received.
 “Revealing” happens at the creation of new message  -  by listing justifications of this message.
 It is legal to hide some knowledge here, as long as a validator does this hiding in a consistent way (if I once admit I have seen message :math:`m`, I cannot un-admit this later).

 Finality criteria
 ~~~~~~~~~~~~~~~~~